-Again, us as consumers of technology, are getting to enjoy the fruits of everybody’s labor, because there’s high competition for you to have your data in somebody’s technology.
+Again, we as consumers of technology, are getting to enjoy the fruits of everybody’s labor, because there’s high competition for you to have your data in somebody’s technology.
 And so, what we’re seeing is, we see a lot of technologies, who are really making some great advancements over this idea that it can take on more than one simple use case.
 So, you see these data warehouses that can now expand into more and more use cases.
 You see data lakes that can say, “Hey, I can get even more high performant.”
-Whether I’m bringing in ACID Hive, or Delta Lake, or something like that, to help optimize data storage, to eke out more performance.
+Whether I’m bringing in ACID Hive, Delta Lake, or something like that, to help optimize data storage, to eke out more performance.

 John Riewerts (42:55):

 Or on the warehouse side, you see companies who are coming out, going, “I don’t have to just use SQL, I could do other things too, against this data.”
 So, you see this convergence coming from both sides.
 The cool thing about this is, is that we win.
-The consumer wins, because now we can start to leverage these different technologies, where appropriate.
+The consumer wins because now we can start to leverage these different technologies, where appropriate.

 Utpal Bhatt (43:24):

 Got it.
 Got it.
 So on that note, John, we have one more poll coming up.
-We just want to see, in terms of our audience, that, where are they with regard to their data platform journey?
+We just want to see, in terms of our audience, where are they with regard to their data platform journey?
 So, Ashley, do we have a poll question coming up?
 Okay, let’s close in three seconds.
 3, 2, 1.
 All right, let’s see what the results of the poll are.
 Okay, a similar sentiment.
 A majority of the audience is still looking at, and those who have added, looking at adding both into the mix.